Chart Color Schemes

 An assessment of population growth drivers in Inverell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Inverell is estimated at 12,481 as of February 2026.
-This reflects an increase of 424 people since the 2021 Census, which reported a population of 12,057.
-The change was inferred from AreaSearch's estimate of the resident population at 12,279 in June 2024 and an additional 109 validated new addresses since the Census date.
-This results in a density ratio of 60 persons per square kilometer.
-Inverell's growth rate of 3.5% since the 2021 census exceeded that of its SA3 area at 3.1%.
-Population growth was primarily driven by overseas migration, contributing approximately 74.0% of overall population gains.
+As of Feb 2026, the estimated population of Inverell is around 12,481, reflecting an increase of 424 people since the 2021 Census.
+This growth represents a 3.5% rise from the previous population of 12,057.
+The change was inferred from AreaSearch's estimation of the resident population at 12,279 following examination of ABS's latest ERP data release in June 2024, along with an additional 109 validated new addresses since the Census date.
+This results in a population density ratio of 60 persons per square kilometer.
+Inverell's growth rate exceeded that of its SA3 area at 3.5% compared to 3.1%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 74.0% of overall population gains, with other factors such as natural growth and interstate migration also being positive influences.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate lower quartile growth for Australian non-metropolitan areas, with Inverell expected to grow by 648 persons to 2041, reflecting an increase of 3.6% in total over the 17 years.
+AreaSearch's projections for Inverell are based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year.
+For areas not covered by this data, NSW State Government SA2-level projections from 2022 with a 2021 base year are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future projections anticipate lower quartile growth for Australian non-metropolitan areas, with Inverell expected to grow by 669 persons to 2041, reflecting a total increase of 3.7% over the 17-year period.

 Frequently Asked Questions - Population